 So whose problem is this?
 Who does this matter to most?

 Let me make the case to my fellow “Millennials” that this issue is really one for our generation.
 Millennials currently make up the largest share of the American workforce, and that percentage is only going to continue to grow as more young adults enter/graduate from college and begin their careers.
 Though Millennials are portrayed by the media as an urban generation that sees car ownership as irrelevant, recent data indicates this is far from the truth.
 And, regardless of whether or not some of the 18 to 34 year-olds are conscientiously choosing to forego cars, the solvency of the Highway Trust Fund, along with the way it is used to shape our transportation network, still is a great matter of importance to this cohort.

 What you need to know about the Highway Trust Fund

-For the non-transportation wonks out there, here is a brief history of the Highway Trust Fund (HTF) courtesy of the Eno Center for Transportation’s Highway Trust Fund 101 (more info and news on the HTF can be found here):
+For the non-transportation wonks out there, here is a brief history of the Highway Trust Fund (HTF) courtesy of the Eno Center for Transportation’s Highway Trust Fund 101:

 “The Highway Revenue Act of 1956 introduced the HTF, which is the funding mechanism for the Federal surface transportation grant-in-aid program.
 The HTF was designed to accelerate the development of the Interstate Highway System.
 In the 1970s, the purview of the HTF expanded to include expenditures on mass transit.
 In 1982, a permanent Mass Transit Account within the HTF was created.
 The highway user taxes dedicated to the HTF are extended periodically by Congress- most recently by MAP-21.
 These taxes are currently scheduled to expire on September 30, 2016.”